seashell/platform-docs/pages/home.md

 > [!NOTE]
 > Seashell Cloud is now available in private beta.
 Request access to the platform on [our website](https://seashell.sh).

-Seashell Cloud is an infrastructure plataform for modern edge computing deployments that enables users to manage devices, cloud infrastructure, and applications in a unified way.
+Seashell Cloud is platform for setting up and managing infrastructure on modern edge computing deployments.
+With Seashell users can manage devices, cloud infrastructure, and applications in a unified way ...

+> Cloud to edge

+> Modern workflow

 #### Concepts
-...
+> Cloud and device infrastructure automation

+> Open source

+> Core components

+> Extension

 #### Use cases
 ...